 We got word of his whereabouts from an eagle-eyed security guard, who recognised him from the circulated “NOT WELCOME” photo, so we headed to the main gate from the pool where we had been sitting.

 We needed to look like guests – not corporate hounds, and we did in our swimsuits, wet hair and towels slung over our shoulders.
 With a mic-headset discreetly in place, we chatted with the Manager and security as we sauntered to the front gate, where we were stopped by an authoritarian guard saying we could not exit.
 “What the?
 What’s going on, we whispered into the mic…” to be told we were stalled because the zealous guard thought we were trying to steal the pool towels!

-A quick order from the Manager to let us go, and we strolled out to the street looking left and right, trying to identify him from the plentiful internet photos we’d seen of Jamie, as he stalked celebrities, fronted court or dodged TV reporters.
+A quick order from the Manager to let us go, and we strolled out to the street looking left and right, trying to identify him from the plentiful internet photos we’d seen of him, as he stalked celebrities, fronted court or dodged TV reporters.

 Three minutes later – bingo there he was talking earnestly to the security guard at the adjoining hotel staff entrance gate.
 Quick.
 Think.
 60 seconds come up with a plan!

 So we lured him in.
 It wasn’t hard.

 We talked very loudly as we passed by him, pretending to complain about our mis-treatment as guests at the Sofitel, all because the TV crew were filming that day.
 We couldn’t use the main pool because they were filming, we were suitably mock-outraged.

 Next minute “Ladies, ladies,” he called as he puffed up behind us on foot.
 “Did I overhear you say they are filming the finale today?
 What time is it happening?
 It’s just I am supposed to be there to photograph the stars for their newspaper story.”